 Malkier has much social custom surrounding hair.
 A man grows his hair throughout childhood until he loses his virginity.
 His lover then cuts his long hair to shoulder length and he weaves a daori with the off-cuts which she keeps until he marries and then hands to his bride (New Spring, Keeping Custom).
 Goodness knows what she does with it!
-When considered a man, he is given a braided leather cord, the hadori, by other men as a symbol is his adulthood and a reminder that he takes responsibility for his decisions and actions.
+When considered a man, he is given a braided leather cord, the hadori, by other men as a symbol of his adulthood and a reminder that he takes responsibility for his decisions and actions.
 The hadori is worn around the forehead to hold the hair back (The Eye of the World, Watchers and Hunters).
 (American Indians wear headbands).
 Lan's hair was first cut when he was 15 and he received the hadori at age 16.

 The first haircut has special significance in many cultures or religions and is often an important ritual.
 In some countries (eg. China, Egypt, Thailand, Albania, Ukraine, India, Israel) the child's head is shaved except for one lock, or sometimes a few locks, of hair.
 These locks are usually cut off upon adulthood.
 In China a baby's head was shaved at one month to remove the foetal hair, except for a lock at the crown of the head.
 The cut hair was tied with red string and kept as a memento.